Reason for Policy

 d.
 Newly available evidence that is sufficient to alter the decision and that was not available at the time of the original hearing.

-- The student will receive a copy of the appeal decision within 10 business days of the Vice President of Finance and Administration’s receipt of the appeal.
+- The student will receive a copy of the appeal decision within 10 business days of the Director of Finance's receipt of the appeal.
 Among other possible outcomes, the appeal decision may require that the previously imposed sanctions be:

 a.
 Affirmed and implemented;